WCARL12/WCARL12/README.md

 Hi, My name is Carl and I am 19 years old.

-I am a student in CNA and currently taking a course 'Software Development Coop' and I am currently in my first year.
+I am a student in CNA and currently taking a course 'Software Development Co-op' and I am currently in my first year.
 I have started my coding journey in 2022 and I fell in love with it since.
 My first programming languange that I learned was HTML and CSS.
 In my college, I touched a lot on Python and Databases.
+Hopefully, I can become a full stack developer in the future since I enjoy workinmg with websites and get to experience both Front-end and Back-end

 About me:
 - 👀 I’m interested in basketball, web development, and videogames.